MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-tracing-serial-lot-numbers.md

     At the same time, he can see from the last three trace lines that another two items, SN3 and SN4, have been produced based on racing frames from LOT1.
 He takes action to block these end items in inventory.

     This completes the second defects management task using the **Item Tracing** page for defects management.
-Since the **Item Tracing** page is based on posted entries only, the quality controller must continue to the **Find Entries** page to make sure that LOT1 is not used in non-posted documents.
+Since the **Item Tracing** page is based on posted entries only, the quality controller must continue to the **Find entries** page to make sure that LOT1 is not used in non-posted documents.

-## <a name="finding-all-records-of-a-seriallot-number"></a>Finding All Records of a Serial/Lot Number
+## <a name="finding-all-records-of-a-seriallot-number"></a>Finding All Records of a Serial Number
  With the **Item Tracing** page, the quality controller learned that LOT1 contained the faulty racing frames, which vendor supplied them, and in which posted transaction they have been used.
-He must now determine whether LOT1 is in any open documents by integrating from the trace result to the **Find Entries** page where he can perform a search through all database records.
+He must now determine whether LOT1 is in any open documents by integrating from the trace result to the **Find entries** page where he can perform a search through all database records.

 ### <a name="to-find-all-occurrences-of-lot1-in-non-posted-records-such-as-open-orders"></a>To find all occurrences of LOT1 in non-posted records, such as open orders

 1. On the **Item Tracing** page, select the first trace line, the purchase receipt of LOT1.
-2. Choose the **Find Entries** action.
+2. Choose the **Find entries** action.

-    The **Find Entries** page is preset with search filters based on the trace result for LOT1.
+    The **Find entries** page is preset with search filters based on the trace result for LOT1.
 The quality controller recognises most of the records as pertaining to documents already identified on the **Item Tracing** page.
 For example, the last Find Entries line of type Production Order refers to the two released production orders that consumed racing frames from LOT1.

     However, the second Find Entries line of type **Sales Line** is a non-posted document line, so the quality controller proceeds to investigate.